K9 Nose Work®

 We won’t teach the dogs how to follow a track on the ground.
 We want them to ‘hunt’ for the scent, and/or to ‘target’ (take that direct route).
 When a dog enters an area, they can interchange ‘hunting’: nose in the air, following the odor; and ‘targeting’: going to specific items like boxes, cars, suitcases, … and deciding if that item contains the valuable odor or not.
 In the beginning of training, the dogs will ‘target’ more – looking with their eyes to find the box/treat.
 As they become more efficient, they’ll be able to ‘hunt’ the odor down just using their nose.
 A detection dog at the airport, for example, will run down a line of suitcases, without stopping at each item to decide ‘yes’ or ‘no’.
 He’ll stop dead in his tracks if he passes an odor he’s trained for, then pinpoint down the item.
 Hunting like this in the GAME of Nose Work, our dogs learn to do the same thing – and the quicker / more efficient they become, the quicker their time.

-When your dog becomes a very efficient and confident ‘scent hunter’, then we’ll be able to change from finding food to finding just a specific odor.
+When your dog becomes a very efficient and confident 'scent hunter', then we'll be able to change from finding food to finding just a specific odor.
 K9 Nose Work® uses specific essential oils for that, starting with birch oil.
-A drop of the scent will be put on a Q-tip, and the Q-tip placed inside a small tin or straw and hidden in the search area (indoors or outdoors).
-The dog has to find that one tiny Q-tip and let you know where exactly it is.
+A few drops of the scent are put into a jar of Q-tips, and then a couple of Q-tips are placed inside a small tin or straw and hidden in the search area (indoors or outdoors).
+The dog has to find those tiny Q-tips and let you know where exactly the "hide" is.
 Once your dog is confident in finding (and telling you about) the odor, you might be ready for trialing!

 The class does not teach the dog to find it (they probably already know where it is).
 We want the dog to Hunt for what we want them to hunt for, Find what we want them to find, When we want them to find it and then clearly Tell us that they Found it!.
 That communication between dog and handler is amazing to watch – and even more fun to develop with your own dog!
 We’ll learn how to read the body language of our dogs better, and the dogs learn to find the birch (and then Anise and Clove) odors more important than any other good smells out there.
 Let them ‘hunt’, but our way!

-K9 Nose Work®competition trials are available in Alaska!
+K9 Nose Work® competition trials and other "scenting sports" competitions are available in Alaska!
 Ask us about them!
-If you aren’t interested in competition, this is still a wonderful sport that you and your dog can do at home, on a walk or at a local park – just for fun!
+If you aren't interested in competition, this is still a wonderful sport that you and your dog can do at home, on a walk or at a local park – just for fun!

 Level 1: K9 Nose Work® Puppy Primer (Intro for pups 3-9 months)

-Level 2: K9 Intro To Odor® (Nose Work with odor)
+Level 2: K9 Nose Work-Intro To Odor® (starting dogs on odor)

-Level 3: K9 Nose Work – Elements (learning to successfully search Containers, Interiors, Vehicles & Exteriors)
+Level 3: K9 Nose Work – Elements (NW1 Trial Prep - Containers, Interiors, Vehicles & Exteriors)

 Nose Work Classes are full 60 minute classes